arbor-sim/arbor/doc/concepts/decor.rst

 ---------------

-Placed dynamics are discrete countable items that affect or record the dynamics of a cell, and are assigned to specific locations.
+Placed dynamics are discrete countable items that affect or record the dynamics of a cell, and are assigned to :term:`locsets <locset>`.
+Because locsets can contain multiple locations on the cell, and the exact number of these locations can not be known until the model is build, each placed dynamic is given a string label, used to refer to the group of items on the underlying locset.

 .. _cablecell-synapses:

 1. Connection sites
 ~~~~~~~~~~~~~~~~~~~

 Connections (synapses) are instances of NMODL POINT mechanisms.
-See also :ref:`modelconnections`.
+See also :term:`connection`.

 .. _cablecell-gj-sites:

 2. Gap junction sites
 ~~~~~~~~~~~~~~~~~~~~~

-See :ref:`modelgapjunctions`.
+See :term:`gap junction`.

 .. _cablecell-threshold-detectors: